macmullensantiago/Apuntes--/README.md

       git push                    Push to default                       $ git push remote

+   Branching and merging

+      One of the most powerful features of Git is its ability to make branches, which are effectively complete self-contained copies of the project source, together with the ability to merge one branch into another, thereby incorporating the changes into the original branch.
+The best thing about a branch is that you can make your changes to the project in isolation from the master copy of the code, and then merge your changes in only when they’re done.
+This is especially helpful when collaborating with other users (Section 4); having a separate branch lets you make changes independently from other developers, reducing the risk of accidental conflicts.

+      Our plan is to make a series of changes on the about-page branch, and then incorporate the changes back into the master branch using git merge.

+      [website (about-page)]$ git add -A && git commit -m "Add About page"

+      Having finished with the changes to index.html, we can make a commit as usual with git commit -am:
+      [website (about-page)]$ git commit -am "Add a link to the About page"

+      Having merged in the changes, we can sync up the local master branch with the version at GitHub (called origin/master) as usual:
+      [website (master)]$ git push

+   Recovering from errors

+      One of the most useful features of Git is its ability to let us recover from errors that would otherwise be catastrophic.
+The error-recovery techniques themselves can be dangerous, though, so they should always be implemented with care.
+      Let’s consider a common scenario where we make an unintentional change to a project and want to get back to the state of the repository as of the most recent commit (a state known as HEAD).

+   	 Command                 Description                                  Example

+      .gitignore           Tell Git which things to ignore              $ echo .DS_store >> .gitignore
+      git checkout
+      <br>                 Check out a branch                          $ git checkout
+                                                                        master
+      git checkout
+      -b <br>              Check out & create a branch                  $ git checkout -b about-page
+      git branch           Display local branches                       $ git branch git merge
+      <br>                 Merge in a branch                            $ git merge aboutpage
+      git rebase           Do something possibly weird &                See figure 2 & 3
+                           confusing

+      git branch -
+      d <br>               Delete branch (if merged)                    $ git branch -d about-page
+      git branch -         Delete branch (even if
+      D <br>               unmerged) (dangerous)                        $ git branch -D other-branch

    ## The GitHub flow

       The GitHub flow is a lightweight, branch-based workflow built around core Git commands used by teams around the globe—including ours.